Johnny Thunder (John Tane): Fictional character biography

 John Stuart Mill Tane lived in the Mormon settlement of Mesa City, Arizona.
 The son of a sheriff and a schoolteacher, Johnny's mother makes him promise never to use guns and to instead follow in her footsteps.
 Johnny became a schoolteacher, but he soon found himself in a situation where violence was required.
 In order to keep his vow, Johnny created the identity of Johnny Thunder by changing clothes and darkening his hair to black.
-Thus, "Thunder" is not the character's genuine surname, making it unlikely that any familial connection exists between the two Johnnys.

 Johnny Thunder would go on to be a member of the group the Rough Bunch.

-In Impulse Annual #2 (1997), a backup story revealed that, at the time of his mother's death, Johnny Tane is inspired to create a secret identity by Max Mercury.
-The young Johnny is briefly under the impression Max is a genie, in a reference to the later Johnny Thunder.
-As revealed in DC Comics Presents #28 (1980), Johnny eventually retired from action, marrying the similarly-retired outlaw (and another All-Star Western feature) Madame .44 (Jeanne Walker), and the couple bore a daughter, Rebecca, and a son, Chuck.
-This was an intentional nod by writer Mike Tiefenbacher to Chuck Taine (with an I) which is the real name of Bouncing Boy of the Legion of Super-Heroes, but it has never been suggested in-canon that the latter is a descendant of the former.
+In Impulse Annual #2 (1997), a backup story revealed that Johnny Tane was inspired to create a secret identity by Max Mercury.
+As revealed in DC Comics Presents #28 (1980), Johnny eventually retired from action, marrying the similarly-retired outlaw Madame .44 (Jeanne Walker).
+Johnny and Jeanne have a daughter, Rebecca, and a son, Chuck.
+This was an intentional nod by writer Mike Tiefenbacher to the character Chuck Taine (Bouncing Boy), though the characters are not related in-universe.

-This incarnation of Johnny Thunder is the one that electro-rock band Judge Rock wrote about in their 2012 song Westerner: "The first paleface wore red and blue, went by the moniker of one Johnny Thunder.
-He was the youngest of the crew".
-The track describes the pages 20 to 23 of Crisis on Infinite Earths, issue #3, when the DC western-related characters, namely Jonah Hex, Scalphunter, Bat Lash, Nighthawk and him, investigate a machine which has appeared in an abandoned mine.